matkoch/MassTransit/docs/understand/additions-to-transport.md

 ### Monitoring performance counters

-Keeping an eye on your services performance is critical, and having the right tools is a huge plus.
+Keeping an eye on your service's performance is critical, and having the right tools is a huge plus.
 MassTransit updates a range of performance counters as messages are processed so operations can keep an eye on message flow and compare the throughput to that of RabbitMQ.